XxCHANDLERxX/notes/sci206/README.md

 Wavelength is a string is limited by the length of the string and which harmonic you're in.

-Demo: Rubbing a wine glass to make a noise.
+*Demo:*: Rubbing a wine glass to make a noise.
 Dip finger in water and drag it around.
 Sound depends on material of wine glass.
 Crystal works best.
 Notice how a styrofoam cup also makes noise, and the movement of my finger is more noticeable.
 It oscillates the rim, oblong-wise, in two directions.
 Styrofoam is